hfiref0x/VBoxHardenedLoader/README.md

 # System Requirements

 x64 Windows 7/8/8.1/10
-VirtualBox 4.3.14 and later versions.
+VirtualBox 5.0 and later versions;
+For version below VirtualBox 5.0 use older release of this loader.

 Loader designed only for x64 Windows, but can be adapted for x86-32.